wahyunuriman999/AEGIS-ELITE/README.md

 ```

-## What is AEGIS Elite?
+## What is AEGIS WAJA?

-AEGIS Elite is not a chatbot.
+AEGIS WAJA is not a chatbot.
 Not a code generator.

 It is an **AI Engineering Operating System** — a platform that orchestrates the entire software engineering lifecycle: from requirements through deployment.